hannelorelue/programming-problems/README.md

 It is not possible to find three elements whose sum = 7.
 But [1, 2, 3] whose sum = 6 is the closest sum and is the output

 ### 5. Four Sum Problem

+## Linked List Problems

+### 1. Linked List implemention without null

+The file NoNullsLinkedList contains an implemention without the use of null